BigCommerce SEO Issues & Common Problems

 BigCommerce is a hosted eCommerce platform solution that was founded in 2009.
-Today, BigCommerce is one of the most frequently used eCommerce CMS on the market, behind the likes of WooCommerce, Shopify, Magento, PrestaShop.
+Today, BigCommerce is one of the most frequently used eCommerce CMS on the market, behind the likes of WooCommerce, Shopify and Magento.
 Like the other big eCommerce platforms, all of these hosted shopping platforms have the same drawbacks.
 They all tend to prioritize user-friendliness for the website owner over much more important eCommerce features such as integrated SEO settings, tools, and features.
-We have worked with many BigCommerce stores in the past, and are all too familiar with the many SEO drawbacks of this platform.
+We have worked with many BigCommerce stores in the past, and are all too familiar with the many SEO issues, problems and drawbacks of this platform.

 For such an established platform, it’s shocking that BigCommerce still lacks many features that are standard in other shopping cart CMS.
 Take a look at the usage stats below for BigCommerce, as provided by BuiltWith.

 Below is a list of the five most common SEO issues that we’ve run into when optimizing websites on the BigCommerce platform.
 Some of these problems are inherent to BigCommerce and there is no real solution (besides switching to an SEO-friendly CMS like Onveos.).
 For the issues that there are workarounds or improvements to be made, we’ve shared our tips to solve the problem.

 1. Poor SEO Support and Tutorials

 There are many really annoying issues that the average webmaster might not realize are glaring SEO issues on the BigCommerce platform.
 What’s more frustrating is that the BigCommerce SEO support and tutorial section offers very little helpful information.

 With so many headache-causing SEO issues on BigCommerce, it’d be nice if they offered better support for SEO professionals looking for help making fairly basic changes that are simple on competing shopping cart platforms.

 2. Blog Issues - SEO & CRO Problems